wbcomdesigns/buddypress-activity-filter/readme.txt

 4. The screenshot shows FAQ(s) , corresponds to screenshot-4.(png|jpg|jpeg|gif).

 == Changelog ==
+= 2.7.0 =
+* Fix #88 - Fatal Error Displaying When BuddyPress Activity Component is disabled
+* Fix #78 - topics and replies do not remove
+* Fix #89 - Ajax Warning in Remove Activity Tab
+* Fix - Redirect stop when buddypress plugin not activate

 = 2.6.0 =
 * Fix - Update plugin backend UI
 * Fix - (#75)Fixed load admin script on admin pages for all languages